SIDES E-Response Login

 Respond Electronically to UI Forms

-web-based options developed through a partnership between the U.S. Department of
+are two web-based options developed through a partnership between the U.S.

-Labor (DOL) and state Unemployment Insurance (UI) agencies to simplify and
+Department of Labor (DOL) and state Unemployment Insurance (UI) agencies to

-streamline responses to UI information requests.
-Both SIDES and SIDES E-Response
+simplify and streamline responses to UI information requests.
+Both SIDES and

-use nationally standardized, electronic formats to process UI information
+SIDES E-Response use nationally standardized, electronic formats to process UI

 Employers may reply to the following forms online using the